mateussc12/mateussc12/README.md

 # Hi there i'm Mateus!
 Student of Electrical engineering student at the Federal University of Espírito Santo (UFES).

-Interested in telecommunications, photonics, electronics, power distribution and transmission.
+Interested in telecommunications, photonics, electronics, CAD eletrical projects, power distribution and transmission.
 And of course software development.

 I speak Brazilian Portuguese, English, and can kinda handle myself with Spanish.